iluwatar/java-design-patterns/factory/README.md

   - Gang of Four
   - Instantiation
   - Polymorphism
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Factory Design Pattern

-The Factory design pattern is intended to define an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
-This pattern is particularly useful when the creation process involves complexity.
+The Factory Design Pattern in Java is a creational pattern that defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
+This pattern promotes flexibility and scalability in your codebase.

 ## Detailed Explanation of Factory Pattern with Real-World Examples

 Real-world example

-> Imagine a scenario in a bakery where different types of cakes are made.
-The bakery has a "CakeFactory" where customers can order cakes.
-The CakeFactory can produce various types of cakes such as chocolate cake, vanilla cake, and strawberry cake.
-Instead of the bakery staff manually selecting ingredients and following specific recipes for each type of cake, they use the CakeFactory to handle the process.
-The customer simply requests a cake type, and the CakeFactory determines the appropriate ingredients and recipe to use, then creates the specific type of cake.
+> Imagine a scenario in a bakery where different types of cakes are made using a Factory Design Pattern.
+The bakery's `CakeFactory` handles the creation process, allowing easy addition of new cake types without altering the core cake-making process.
+The `CakeFactory` can produce various types of cakes such as chocolate cake, vanilla cake, and strawberry cake.
+Instead of the bakery staff manually selecting ingredients and following specific recipes for each type of cake, they use the `CakeFactory` to handle the process.
+The customer simply requests a cake type, and the `CakeFactory` determines the appropriate ingredients and recipe to use, then creates the specific type of cake.
 This setup allows the bakery to easily add new cake types without modifying the core cake-making process, promoting flexibility and scalability.

 Wikipedia says